omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 The [public view](#public-views) section below shows how these facets display for single and multi-category pages.

 Faceted browse pages exist as separate [pages](../sites/site_pages.md), which can be added to the [navigation](../sites/site_navigation.md) in a similar fashion to default browse pages.
-You *cannot* add faceted browsing to a page as a block, or as part of an existing browse page.
+You **cannot** add faceted browsing to a page as a block, or as part of an existing browse page.

 Once activated, Faceted Browse is configured on a site-by-site basis.

 ## Terminology

-A quick guide to the terms used to describe the aspects of a faceted browse page.
+A quick guide to the terms used to describe the aspects of a faceted browse page:

 - Category: a group of resources (items, item sets, or media) to which facets are applied on a specific page.
 - Column: information to display for each resource in the category.
 Once you have at least one column, the items will display in a table form (not a grid).